 The Financial Aid Office provides fee waivers, grants, scholarships, student loans, and work-study to eligible students.
 All students are encouraged to apply for financial aid and scholarships.
-Nearly 50% of our students are eligible for some kind of free financial assistance.

 Free Application for Federal Student Aid (FAFSA)

 www.fafsa.gov

 The FAFSA allows students to apply for federal and state financial aid including fee waivers, grants, student loans, and work-study.
 All students are strongly encouraged to complete and submit the FAFSA online.
 Those who qualify automatically are granted a California Promise Grant Fee Waiver.
 Please use the Las Positas College Federal School Code 030357.